unrival-protocol/documentation/source/whitepaper.rst

 **UNIVERSAL FEEDBACK**

 Any thing about which certain properties can be confirmed or denied by third parties (be they humans or computer programs) is an eligible Unrival object.
-This may leave out some things, such as first-person experiences or inherently unfalsifiable claims, but most things are included (including some things that are typically beyond the scope of doubt):
+This may leave out some things, such as first-person experiences or inherently unfalsifiable claims, but most things are included - including things like:

 - political parties